-Keeping our customers and team members safe, informed and connected is our top priority.
-As we have been recognized as an essential service, learn more about what we are doing to protect and support you.
+Ensuring that our customers and team members are safe and informed is our top priority.
+As an essential service, we are also maintaining our efforts to keep you connected during this challenging time.
+Learn more about our flexible installation options, and about what we are doing to protect and support you.

 Before we begin our work on your property, we hire a partner company to locate and mark the location of your existing utility lines and other infrastructure.
-This is done using a water soluble paint that dissolves on its own after a few weeks.
+This is done using an environmentally friendly and water soluble paint that dissolves on its own after a few weeks.
 Sometimes small flags are used too, and are removed by the TELUS team after construction of your fibre optic internet network is complete.

 Generally, we conduct our work within two metres of the property line in accordance with approved city permits.
 This area is referred to as the utility right-of-way.

 There are two main methods of installation and we’ll always pick the one that’s the least intrusive for your property depending on your existing utilities layout.

 The first method is an aerial connection, in which we use a series of hooks and pulleys to bring the fibre cable from the utility pole to the rooftop of your home or business.
 Often, a utility pole on your property will be used to anchor the fibre optic strands along the way.
 We then install a small termination box onto the side of the house.

 The second method is a buried connection, where we form a pathway underground linking the fibre optic network to the outside of your home or business.
 Once you are ready to have fibre brought to your home, we will house the fibre cable in a temporary enclosure called a ‘flower pot’ located within the designated utility right-of way.
 Then, to bring the fibre cable from the property line to your home or business, we use either a small plow, a compact drilling unit, or hand spading, so there’s very little ground disturbance.